edupoux/MVA_2020_SL/README.md

 ## Organization

 ### Eight courses
-The courses take place on monday, from **9am to 12am**. _Be on time!_
+The courses take place on monday, from **9am to 11/12am** . _Be on time!_
+Attendance is mandatory.

-- #1 Jan 22 (235B).
+- #1 Jan 28, 9am:11am (Dussane).
 Introduction (Sagot & Dupoux)
-- #2 Jan 29 (Dussane).
-ASR1: Features and Acoustic Models (Dupoux & Zeghidour) + TD (see TD_#1)
+- #2 Feb 04, 9am:11am (Dussane).
+ASR1: Features and Acoustic Models (Dupoux & Zeghidour)
-- #3 Feb 05 (Dussane).
-ASR2: Language Models (Dupoux, Zeghidour, Riad) + TD
+- #3 Feb 11, 9am:12am (Dussane).
+ASR2: Language Models (Dupoux, Zeghidour, Riad) + presentation TD
-- #4 Feb 12 (Toqueville).
-NLP1: Language processing in the wild (Sagot) + TD
+- #4 Feb 18, 9am:11am (Dussane).
+NLP1: Language processing in the wild (Sagot)
-- #5 Feb 19 (Dussane).
-NLP2: Formal languages (Sagot) + TD
+- #5 Feb 25, 9am:11am (Dussane).
+NLP2: Formal languages (Sagot)
-- #6 Feb 26 (Dussane).
-NLP3: Parsing (Sagot) + TD
+- #6 Mar 4,  9am:12am (Dussane).
+NLP3: Parsing (Sagot) + presentation TD
-- #7 Mar 05 (Dussane).
+- #7 Mar 11, 9am:12am (Dussane).
 Translation (Guest: Schwenk)
-- #8 Mar 12 (Actes).
+- #8 Mar 18, 9am:12am (Dussane).
 Perspectives (Sagot & Dupoux)

 (Dussane): 45 rue d'Ulm, Paris 75005, Amphi Dussane, Ground Floor, left.

 The course materials (PDFs, etc.) are listed in the subdirectories numbered #1 .. #8.

 ### Validation
 The validation is continuous: there is no final exam, but a combination of quizzes during the lessons (20%) and two practical assignments (TDs), (40% each).
 ATTENTION: since there is no exam, there is no possibility of "rattrapage" (ie, of compensating a bad mark by taking another exam).
-So, if the overall grade obtained in this course is less than 10/20, this course will be considered not validated by the MVA Master.
+So, if the overall grade obtained in this course is less than 10/20, this course will not be considered validated by the MVA Master.

 ### Practical assignments (TD)
-The practical assignments are given on the courses #2 to #6.
-For the assignments, students are provided with the necessary data and Python code, either as a list of requirements to install or in the form of a disk image (.ova) to be mounted and booted from a virtual machine.
+The practical assignments are given on the courses #3 and #6.
+There will be one assignment for the speech part and one for the NLP part.
+For each assignment, students are provided with the necessary data and Python code, either as a list of requirements to install or in the form of a disk image (.ova) to be mounted and booted from a virtual machine.
 They will hand in their source code and a max two page report, detailing their work, the difficulties encountered and the results.

-If you wish to use the Virtual Machine (may be necessary for people on windows for example), please install *VirtualBox* (https://www.virtualbox.org/) on your machine and load up the provided *disk_image.ova* before coming to the first TD.
+Students will have a max of 2 weeks to complete the assignment; assignment will be graded from 0 to 20, with a -1 point removed from the score for each day of being late.
+Each assignment will count for 40% of the final grade.
+We may organise special Q&A sessions regarding these assignments from 11am to 12am upon request.

 ### Quizzes

 During the courses, we will use on-line quizzes (on the smartphone/computer) to probe comprehension and trigger discussion.
+The quizzes will be used (1) to check that you attend the course, (2) that you have read the supporting documents and are following what is being presented.
+Each quiz will be graded as follows: 0 (no response), 1 (wrong response), 2 (good response).
+The scores will be averaged and converted from on a 0 to 20 scale.
+If there are N quizzes, we will use the N-1 best scores for averaging.
+The overall score will count for 20% of the final grade.